-Iceland is a place where nature reigns supreme.
+Iceland is a place where nature reigns supreme - find out how to make the most of your time with our Iceland travel guide.
 Aside from the modern and cosmopolitan capital, Reykjavík, population centres are small, with diminutive towns, fishing villages, farms and minute hamlets clustered along the coastal fringes.
 The interior of the country, meanwhile, is a starkly beautiful wilderness of ice fields, windswept upland plateaux, infertile lava and ash deserts, and the frigid vastness of Vatnajökull, Europe’s largest glacier.

 Iceland’s location on the Mid-Atlantic Ridge also gives it one of the most volcanically active landscapes on Earth.
 It is peppered with everything from naturally occurring hot springs, scaldingly hot bubbling mud pools and noisy steam vents to a string of unpredictably violent volcanoes, which have regularly devastated huge parts of the country.